-- (a) said antenna multiplexer selects between said first antenna and said second antenna under control of said system controller, - (b) the output of said antenna multiplexer is connected to the input of said receiver, - (c) said second antenna is directional and is controlled by said antenna controller under control of said system controller. - (d) the output of said receiver is connected to the input of said data buffer, - (e) the output of said data buffer is connected to a first of said two or more inputs of said cross-correlator, - (f) said system controller provides a second of said two or more inputs of said cross-correlator, - (g) said system controller receives an output of said one or more outputs of said cross-correleator, and whereby
+- (a) each of said four or more orbiting satellites is configured to transmit a signal encoded by a unique code key selected from said list of code keys, - (b) said antenna is connected to said receiver, - (c) the output of said receiver is connected to the input of 30 said data buffer, - (d) the output of said data buffer is connected to a first of said two or more inputs of said cross-correlator, - (e) said system controller is configured to provide a second of said two or more inputs of said cross-correlator. - (f) said system controller is configured to receive an output of said one or more outputs of said cross-correleator, and whereby - (a) said system controller is configured to use said signal transmitted by each of said four or more orbiting satellites, said list of code keys, and said cross-correlator to uniquely identify each of said four or more orbiting satellites, - (b) said system controller is configured to determine a distance and a direction to each uniquely identified satellite.